 I completed a B.S./M.S. in Mechanical Engineering and a B.S. in Applied Math from Johns Hopkins University (LIMBS lab) in 2010 and completed a Ph.D. program in ESE at Penn in Kodlab in 2017.
-I am currently a postdoc in the same lab till 2018.
+I am currently a postdoc in the same lab through 2018.

 I am co-founder and CTO of Ghost Robotics.